 “More and more people are choosing to be active with their travel options and encouraging everyone to lead a more active, healthy life by providing local opportunities is something I and my Executive colleagues are determined to deliver.

-“This plan is the pathway to help deliver those opportunities for people across the north, focusing on the development of a 400km primary and 600km secondary greenways network that walkers, runners and cyclists can share.
+“This plan is the pathway to help deliver those opportunities for people across the north, focusing on the development of a 400 kilometres primary and 600 kilometres secondary greenways network that walkers, runners and cyclists can share.
 The greenway paths will connect towns and cities to the villages and countryside from east to west and north to south, and will also be integrated with other modes of transport, making it easier for people to leave the car behind.

 “Many of the proposed schemes are located on disused railways, riverside paths, abandoned canal towpaths or flood embankments.
 This will breathe new life in to this redundant infrastructure and create public spaces where people can meet, relax, play or enjoy nature, improving the quality of life for local communities and enhancing the experience for visitors.